srimuthurajesh/Tech-Notes/devops/kubernetes.md

 #### 3. Deployment:
 > Describes the desired state of pods and replica sets in a YAML file, allowing you to manage scaling and updates.

+#### 4. ReplicaSet
+Ensures a specified number of pod replicas are running at all times.
+#### 5. StatefulSet
+Manages the deployment of stateful applications (e.g., databases).
+Ensures unique network identities and stable storage for each pod instance.
+#### 6. PersistentVolume (PV) & PersistentVolumeClaim (PVC)
+PV: Provides persistent storage for Kubernetes.
+PVC: A request for storage by a user, typically bound to a PV.
+#### 7. Ingress
+Manages external access to services, usually providing load balancing and SSL termination.
+#### 8. Helm
+A package manager for Kubernetes, simplifying application deployment through Helm charts.
+#### 9. Horizontal Pod Autoscaler (HPA)
+Automatically scales the number of pods based on CPU usage or custom metrics.
+#### 10. DaemonSet
+Ensures that a copy of a pod runs on every node (or specific nodes).
+#### 11. Jobs & CronJobs
+Job: Ensures that a specified number of pods run to completion.
+CronJob: Runs jobs at scheduled intervals, similar to cron jobs in Unix/Linux systems.
+#### 12. Role-Based Access Control (RBAC)
+Manages permissions within the Kubernetes cluster by defining roles and policies.
+#### 13. Namespaces
+Provides a way to divide cluster resources among different users and teams.
+#### 14. Minikube
+A single-node Kubernetes cluster for local development and testing.

 ### Kubernetes Installation Requirements:
 1. Container Runtime: Like Docker, responsible for running containers.